 The Indiana University School of Nursing is a core school composed of campuses in Indianapolis (IUPUI), Bloomington, and in July of 2018, Fort Wayne.
 Administration for the core school resides on the IUPUI campus.

 We are grateful for the generosity of our alumni and donors that allow us to administer more than $700,000 in graduate fellowships and undergraduate scholarships annually.
 Students also have the opportunity to study abroad at universities with whom we have formed strategic international partnerships including China, Liberia, and Taiwan.

-We were the first school in the nation to be designated by the National League for Nursing as a Center of Excellence in Nursing Education in two categories— Advance the Science of Nursing Education and Promote the Pedagogical Expertise of Faculty (2017-2022).
+We were honored to be the first school in the nation to be designated by the National League for Nursing as a Center of Excellence in Nursing Education in two categories - Advancing the Science of Nursing Education (2016-2021) and Promoting the Pedagogical Expertise of Faculty (2017-2022).
 In 2017, our MSN and DNP programs were ranked first in the state by U.S. News and World Report.

 Thirty Fellows of the American Academy of Nursing

 From left, Mary Beth Riner, Sue Rawl, Janet Carpenter, Joan Haase, Pam Ironside, Robin Newhouse, Claire Draucker, Vicky Champion, Susan Pressler, Diane Von An, and Janet Welch.